 Basically, you have three options for investing in SEO:

-1. Hiring an agency – Probably the most expensive option, costing $134.66/hour (+ retainer) on average.
-But you don’t have to learn SEO, and you can start fast.
+- Hiring an agency/consultancy — Probably the most expensive option, costing from $99 (agencies) to $171/hour (consultancies).
+In many cases, you will also need to pay a monthly retainer.
+On the upside, you don’t have to learn SEO, and you can start fast.

-2. Building a team or outsourcing to freelancers/consultants – Somewhat expensive.
-On average, SEO consultants cost $122.33/hour (+ retainer), freelancers cost $68/hour (+ retainer), and an in-house SEO specialist costs $71K/year (in the U.S.).
+- Building a team or outsourcing to freelancers —Somewhat expensive.
+On average, SEO freelancers cost $71.59/hour, and an in-house SEO specialist costs $71K/year (in the U.S.).
 You need to know what you’re doing, and you need to invest time in the hiring and onboarding process.

-3. Doing it yourself – The cheapest option.
-But it takes time and skill.
+- Doing it yourself — The cheapest option.
+But it takes time to learn the ropes.

 There may be a fourth “hybrid” option: hiring an agency/freelancer for some time to see the results.
 Then you may want to build an in-house SEO team or even learn SEO yourself.

 If you decide to hire an SEO agency or a consultant, ask them if they think SEO will be worthwhile for you.
-A good agency will give you an honest answer and be able to explain why it’s the case one way or another.
+A good agency will give you an honest answer and explain why it’s the case one way or another.

 Final thoughts